 Option-like Securities — Callable Bonds, Convertible Securities, and Warrants

-There are other securities that have option-like qualities: callable bonds, convertible securities, and warrants.
+Some securities have option-like qualities: callable bonds, convertible securities, and warrants.
 This similarity to options allows option-like securities to be priced or valued using the methods of valuing options.

-Callable bonds are bonds that can be called by the issuer after a certain amount of time—the call protection period—at a specified price—the call price—which is usually higher than the face value of the bond.
-Generally, the call price is highest in the 1st year that the bond can be called, and decreases as the time to maturity decreases.
+Callable bonds are bonds that can be called by the issuer after a specified duration — the call protection period — at a specified price — the call price — which is usually higher than the bond's face value.
+The call price is highest in the 1st year when the bond can be called, and decreases as the time to maturity decreases.
 Bond issuers issue callable bonds to take advantage of possible decreases in future interest rates, but they have to pay the bond buyer a higher coupon rate to compensate for the call risk to the bondholder that the bond may be called early.
 Bonds are called when interest rates decline, and, thus, the bondholder not only loses the interest that the bond was paying, but also the capital appreciation of increased bond prices, which are capped at the call price.
 Moreover, the bondholder will not be able to invest in another bond paying the same interest rate for the same credit risk — what is called reinvestment risk.

 Convertible bonds and convertible preferred stock allow the holders of these securities to convert the security into the common stock of the issuing company.
 Because the convertibility has value, the issuer receives a higher price for its bonds, allowing it to pay lower yields.
 Convertible securities are characterized by either specifying the conversion ratio explicitly or by specifying the conversion price in the bond indenture.
 The conversion ratio is the number of shares of stock that can be converted for each convertible security.
 As another way to calculate the conversion ratio, the conversion price is the specified stock price used in determining the conversion ratio.